X-lab-3D/PANDORA/README.md

 ## Installation

 To install PANDORA and all the required dependencies, ```pip3``` is required.
-To create all the required directories, run:
+To create all the required directories and install all dependencies:
+1. set:
+> alias KEY_MODELLER='XXXX'
+where 'XXXX' is your MODELLER license key
+2. run:
 > python install.py

-To install dependencies:
-('XXXX' is the Modeller license key)

-> alias KEY_MODELLER='XXXX'
->
-> conda install -c salilab modeller
->
-> conda install -c conda-forge biopython
->
-> conda install dill
->
-> conda install -c bioconda muscle
->
-> pip install pdb-tools
->
-> pip install pdb2sql

 # Dependencies

-Python 3 (Preferred)
+Python 3

 BioPython

-Dill

 Modeller 9.23 or later